halleygen/assistant-portfolio/content/about/highlights-as-auxiliar.md

 ...

 Despite this one of the highlights of the LA programme for me is hearing how some of the students have started to pick up my Australian accent.
-It is particularly noticable in words such as "*No*", which has a distinct prnounciation in Australian English.
+It is particularly noticable in words such as "*No*", which has a distinct pronounciation in Australian English.

 ### Watching the Students Improve